Quick Answer

 What records are most useful in an asset-tracing review?

 Bank and financial account statements, tax returns, business records, real estate and title records, loan and credit records, and ownership or corporate records are the categories most commonly reviewed.
-The usefulness of each depends on the nature of the dispute and what records are available through discovery or voluntary production.
+The usefulness of each depends on the nature of the dispute and what records are available through voluntary exchange, subpoena, production request, informal exchange, or other record-gathering means.

 Can a forensic accountant prove that assets were hidden?